JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_anthropic/index.md

 ![step7](./images/step7.png)

-Next, open `websocket.http` file which we created earlier and pass `model=anthropic` and `streaming=0` because we are working on the non-streaming part.
+Next, open the `websocket.http` file which we created earlier and pass `model=anthropic` and `streaming=0` because we are working on the non-streaming part.

 ![step8](./images/step8.png)

 WooHoo!
 It worked.
-You will observe the response time is quite faster compared to `llama3`.
+You will observe the response time is faster compared to `llama3`.
 But we can observe more speed once we implement the streaming part.
 Let's go ahead.

 ## Streaming

-Open `anthropic.go` file and create a new function `Stream()`.
+Open `anthropic.go` and create a new function called `Stream()`.

 This is similar to what we did for `llama3`.